johniwasz/whetstone.chatgpt/README.md

 services.AddScoped<IChatGPTClient, ChatGPTClient>();
 ```

-## Completion
+## Chat Completions

-GPT-3 Completions use [models](https://beta.openai.com/docs/models) to answer a wide variety of tasks, including but not limited to classification, sentiment analysis, answering questions, etc.
+Chat completions are a special type of completion that are optimized for chat.
+They are designed to be used in a conversational context.

-### Completion Quickstart
+### Chat Completion Quickstart

-This shows a direct useage of the __text-davinci-003__ model without any prompts.
+This shows a usage of the GPT-3.5 Turbo model.

 ``` C#
 using Whetstone.ChatGPT;